addyosmani/mustache-for-chromeapps/README.md

 },
 ```
 Sandboxed pages don't have extensions, app APIs or access to pages which are non-sandboxed, but can communicate
 with them using `postMessage()`.
-See [this example](https://github.com/GoogleChrome/chrome-app-samples/tree/master/eval-in-iframe) which demonstrates circumventing the problem.
+See [this example](https://github.com/GoogleChrome/chrome-app-samples/tree/master/sandbox) which demonstrates circumventing the problem.
+This example compiles Handlebar templates in a sandboxed iframe and returns the generated HTML to the caller page.

 > What could be more logical awesome than no logic at all?